Learning the non-Markovian features of subsystem dynamics: Non-Markovianity measures

 \section{Non-Markovianity measures}

+In contrast to Ref.~\cite{banerjee2025non}, where emerging non-Markovian effects have been quantified for some fixed initial subsystem states and a given class of quenches, in this section we aim to quantify the total degree of non-Markovianity of the subsystem's dynamical maps for a fixed initial state of the environment, i.e., $\rho_{\rm E}(0)=\otimes_{\substack{i<L,\,i>R}}\ket{X^+_i}\bra{X^+_i}$, and three paradigmatic classes of Ising parameters, corresponding to a critical $(g^x = 1.0,\,g^z=0.0)$, an integrable non-critical $(g^x = 1.5,\,g^z=0.0)$, and a chaotic $(g^x = -1.05,\,g^z=0.5)$ quantum Ising chain.

-According to the RHP criterion~\cite{rivas2010entanglement,rivas2012open,rivas2014quantum,jeknic2023invertibility,hall2014canonical,lorenzo2013geometrical,laine2011witness,breuer2016colloquium,wissmann2012optimal,liu2014locality,wissmann2015generalized,liu2013nonunital,luo2012quantifying,chruscinski2011measures}, a dynamical map is Markovian if and only if it is CP-divisible.
-For the subsystem dynamics considered in this paper, dynamical maps are singular, i.e., non-divisible, which by definition classifies the dynamics as non-Markovian under the RHP criterion.
+While there are different definitions of Markovianity in the literature~\cite{rivas2014quantum,breuer2016colloquium,milz2019completely}, the RHP criterion~\cite{rivas2010entanglement,rivas2012open,rivas2014quantum,jeknic2023invertibility,hall2014canonical,lorenzo2013geometrical,laine2011witness,breuer2016colloquium,wissmann2012optimal,liu2014locality,wissmann2015generalized,liu2013nonunital,luo2012quantifying,chruscinski2011measures}, states that a dynamical map is Markovian if and only if it is CP-divisible.
+For the subsystem dynamics considered in this paper, dynamical maps are singular, i.e., non-divisible, which by definition classifies the dynamics as non-Markovian under the RHP criterion~\cite{jeknic2023invertibility}.
 For this reason, we propose to measure the degree of non-Markovianity based on the distance between the quasi-exact evolution and the closest time-local CP-divisible form.
 For this reason, we define the following loss function

 Here, $\mathcal{L}_t$ represents any completely positive time-local form, that means $\boldsymbol{c}(t)$ in Eq.~\eqref{Lindbladian_ansatz} has to be positive semi-definite.
 Therefore, we can parametrize $\boldsymbol{c}(t)=\boldsymbol{d}(t)^\dagger \boldsymbol{d}(t)$ for some complex, time-dependent $(d^2-1)\times(d^2-1)$ matrix $\boldsymbol{d}(t)$.
 The optimized CP-divisible form $\mathcal{L}_t^{\rm OPT}$ is obtained by minimizing the loss function~\eqref{loss3} over the space of $(d^2-1)\times (d^2-1)$ complex matrices $\boldsymbol{d}(t)$ and real vectors $\boldsymbol{h}(t)=(h_1(t),\dots,h_{d^2-1}(t))$ at any time $t$.
 The total amount of non-Markovianity up to time $t$ can be measured by using the error function $\mathcal{E}_{\rm M}(t)$,